JustinBenz/Git-Flow-Practice/README.md

     1. What is the difference between an inline element and a block element? inline stays on the same line, block elements have their own space
     2. What happens when an element is positioned absolutely? does not conform to the regular DOM of the page
     3. How do I make an element take up only the amount of space it needs but also have the ability to give it a width? display: inline-block;
-    4. Name 3 elements that are diplay block by default, 2 elements that are display inline by default and 1 element that is display inline-block by default
+    4. Name 3 elements that are diplay block by default, 2 elements that are display inline by default and 1 element that is display inline-block by default p, h1 are blocks, img and span
     5. In your own words, explain the box model.
-What is the "fix" for the box model, in other words, how do we make all elements respect the width we've given them?
+What is the "fix" for the box model, in other words, how do we make all elements respect the width we've given them? i usually work around the issue by giving my divs 'containers' that restrict width with a parent>child relationship, can get quite messy in a complex situation though